ppone/docs/accounting/xero.md

 5. Next you should click **Configure** in order to configure the integration.
 Invoiced by default creates several default accounts in your G/L ([learn more](#what-accounts-does-invoiced-create-in-my-chart-of-accounts)).
 You can change the account mapping as you see fit.

+### Configuring the Accounting Sync

+Now you can configure the accounting sync in order to tell Invoiced how to map the data into your general ledger.

+1. Click on **Configure** on the Xero integration from the integrations page.

    [![Xero Settings](../img/xero-settings.png)](../img/xero-settings.png)

+2. Change the account mapping and other settings.

+3. Click **Save**.

+#### Account Mapping

+Invoiced will create the following accounts in your G/L unless you specify an account for us to use:

+- "Invoiced Sales Account" - sales account used for invoices and line items
+- "Invoiced Bank Account" - bank account used for payments received on Invoiced
+- "Invoiced Sales Tax Account" - sales account used for taxes received on Invoiced

+The integration will also create a tax rate called "Imported Invoiced Tax Rate" unless you specify a tax rate.

 ## Usage